Comprehensive Asset Allocation Software

 |Prices and ordering information are at the bottom.
 The Investment Models and this Comprehensive Asset Allocation Software are two different programs

-This is a do-it-yourself money management system for individual investors and the only complete (non-model-based) turnkey investment portfolio building system for financial professionals.
-It's the "only one" because it performs many valuable functions that others don't, as you can read about on the financial software reviews.
-So if you're thinking that NaviPlan, MoneyTree, or MoneyGuidePro allows you to do this high-value work with their primitive and barely-functional asset allocation modules, you are very much mistaken!
+It performs many valuable functions that other money softwares don't, as you can read on the financial software reviews.
+So if you're thinking that NaviPlan, MoneyTree, or MoneyGuidePro allows you to do this high-value work with their primitive and inflexible asset allocation modules, then you are mistaken.

-What a turnkey system means is that all you have to do is insert the key (buy it), and then turn the crank (read the directions), and the machine spits out the finished product all ready to use in the Real World (actual investment portfolios).
+What a turnkey system means is that all you have to do is insert the key (buy it), and then turn the crank (read the directions), and the machine spits out the finished product all ready to use in the Real World (ticker symbols to be turned into actual investment portfolios).

 This image sums this investment strategy up better than anything else:

-This Excel-based asset allocation software is used for best matching an investment portfolio to an individual investor's life.
+This Excel-based asset allocation software is used for matching an investment portfolio to an individual investor's life as well as software can.

-Then you input investments currently held.
-The difference between what they should hold vs. currently hold is displayed.
+Then you'd input investments currently held.
+The difference between what they should hold vs. currently hold is then calculated and displayed.

-Then you shuffle investments around in the proposed section to generate the recommended portfolio.
+Then you'd shuffle investments around (buy and sell) in the proposed section to generate the recommended portfolio.

-Then all of the usual asset allocation information, charts, and portfolio statistics are displayed for evaluation.
+Then all of the usual asset allocation information and charts are calculated, displayed, and printed for thorough evaluation.

 The color-coding and arrangement of the major asset classes makes it easier to understand.
 Asset classes go from safe to risky as you read left to right.
 Also, safer asset classes are blue and risky assets are red.